MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-email-msg-csharp.md

 # File SDK - Process email .msg files (C#)

-File SDK supports protection operations for .msg files in a manner identical to any other file type, except that the SDK needs the application to enable MSG feature flag.
+File SDK supports labeling operations for .msg files in a manner identical to any other file type, except that the SDK needs the application to enable MSG feature flag.
 Here, we'll see how to set this flag.

 As discussed previously, instantiation of `IFileEngine` requires a setting object, `FileEngineSettings`.
 FileEngineSettings can be used to pass parameters for custom settings the application needs to set for a particular instance. `CustomSettings` property of the `FileEngineSettings` is used to set the flag for `enable_msg_file_type` to enable processing of .msg files.